When can babies eat bone marrow?

 Bone marrow may be introduced as soon as your baby is ready to start solids, which is generally around 6 months old.

-Bone marrow is the jelly-like substance in the middle of animal bones, typically a cow’s femur bones.
-It’s a trendy restaurant food that’s actually quite affordable (and ridiculously easy!) to make at home.
+Bone marrow is the jelly-like tissue in the middle of animal bones, typically a cow’s femur bones.
+It’s a trendy restaurant food that’s actually quite affordable (and ridiculously easy!) to prepare at home.
 Ask your butcher for “long, cross-cut” bones, which will make it easier for you to get the most marrow from the bone once it’s roasted.